-- 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - 5.
-Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach - 6.
-Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others

-Research to Build and Present Knowledge
+- Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - Develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach - Use technology, including the Internet, to produce and publish writing and to interact nd collaborate with others arch to Build and Present Knowledge

-- Conduct short as well as more sustained research projects based on focused questions, demonstrating understanding of the subject under investigation. - 8.
-Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism. - Draw evidence from literary or informational texts to support analysis, reflection, and research
+- Conduct short as well as more sustained. research projects based on focused que demonstrating understanding of the subject under investigation. - 8.
+Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism - Draw evidence from literary or informational texts to support analysis, reflection, and research.